odf/ceci-channels/README.md

 [ 1, 2, 3, 4, 5, 20, 58, 62, 130, 221 ]
 [ 53, 167, 259, 423, 563, 761, 957, 1156, 1209, 1363 ]
 ```

+Ceci provides three types of buffer, all of fixed size, which differ only in how they handle a push operation when full.
+A `Buffer` will block the push until a slot becomes available due to a subsequent pull.
+A `DroppingBuffer` will accept the push, but drop the new value.
+A `SlidingBuffer` will accept the push and buffer the new value, but drop the oldest value it holds in order to make room.

 License
 -------